AWS WAF – Web Application Firewall Rules & ACLs

 • WAFs act as filters that apply a set of rules to web traffic, which cover exploits like XSS and SQL injection but can also help build resiliency against DDoS by mitigating HTTP GET or POST floods.

-• In the “WAF sandwich,” the EC2 instance running the WAF software (not the AWS WAF) is included in an Auto Scaling group and placed in between two ELB load balancers.
-Basic load balancer in the default VPC will be the frontend, public facing load balancer that will distribute all incoming traffic to the WAF EC2 instance.
+• In the “WAF sandwich,” the EC2 instance running third-party WAF software (not the AWS WAF service) is included in an Auto Scaling group and placed between two ELB load balancers.

-• With WAF sandwich pattern, the instance can scale and add additional WAF EC2 instances should the traffic spike to elevated levels.
+• With WAF sandwich pattern, the instances can scale and add additional WAF EC2 instances should the traffic spike to elevated levels.

-• Once the traffic has been inspected and filtered, the WAF EC2 instance forwards traffic to the internal, backend load balancer which then distributes traffic across the application EC2 instance.
+• Once the traffic has been inspected and filtered, the WAF EC2 instance forwards traffic to the internal, backend load balancer which then distributes traffic across the application EC2 instances.

 AWS Certification Exam Practice Questions